 The Early Days of Defibrillation in Animals – 1899-1946

 Starting around the turn of the 20th century, cardiac arrest became a leading killer nationwide.
 Ironically, the condition became common because people were getting healthier.
 That is, they were suddenly living long enough to develop debilitating heart disease.
 Infectious diseases no longer ruled the day.

-In 1946, Gurvich and Yuniev put their theories into practice and completed the first closed-chest defibrillation on a mammal—a dog, specifically.
-In other words, they were able to revive the animal by applying electrodes to the surface of the chest without opening the chest cavity to access the heart organ directly.
+In 1946, Gurvich and Yuniev put their theories into practice and completed the first closed-chest defibrillation on a mammal—a dog.
+In other words, they were able to revive the animal by applying electrodes to the chest surface without opening the chest cavity to access the heart organ directly.
 This was a huge step forward.